ritika-10/DAA-Design-and-Analysis-of-Alogrithms/README.md

 ## DAA-Design-and-Analysis-of-Alogrithms ##
-Implemented all Sorting and Searching Techniques.
+Implemented all Sorting and Searching Techniques